 Cons

-The Fi collar watches your pet’s location and records their activity levels, including how far they travel and how long they sleep.
+The Fi collar watches your pet’s location and records their activity monitoring, including how far they travel, how long they sleep, and how often their sleep gets interrupted.

 Also, the tracker makes your job easy by allowing you to review your tracking history to find out when, where, and how long they spent outside.